B41 nuclear bomb: History

 In July 1957, tests of the contact fuze were made by firing 75 mm shells through the nose of the bomb.
 These tests showed that there was sufficient time between contact and the firing signal being sent for the fuze design to work correctly.
 In August 1957, the primary of the device in a device mockup was tested during shot Smoky of Operation Plumbbob, yielding 44 ktTNT.
 The device was subsequently tested in shots Sycamore, Poplar and Pine of Hardtack I in 1958.
 Sycamore, a clean test, was a fizzle, producing only 92 ktTNT instead of the predicted 5 MtTNT.
 Poplar was a retest of Sycamore with a predicted yield of 5 to 10 MtTNT and only 200 ktTNT fission yield.
 The actual yield was 9.3 MtTNT.
 Pine was a three-stage variant of the clean device, with a predicted yield of 4 to 6 MtTNT, but the test only yielded 2 MtTNT.

-In June 1958, the requirement to be able to select air and ground burst fuzing modes from the cockpit was cancelled.
+In June 1958, the requirement to be able to select air and ground burst fuzing modes from the cockpit was canceled.
 This change meant that fuzing selection had to be made on the ground before takeoff.
-In August 1958, the first production date for the weapon slipped to May 1960.
-Issues with the weapon now meant that compatibility was limited to the B-47 and B-52 bombers.
+In August 1958, the production date for the weapon slipped to May 1960.
+Issues with the weapon meant that compatibility was limited to the B-47 and B-52 bombers.
 Compatibility with the B-70 would require significant changes to the aircraft.
 Further, due to the new emphasis on low level releases to avoid radar detection and due to the fact that the TX-41 could only be dropped from high altitude, the question of continuing the program was raised.

-One item raised in support of continuing the program was that the 10000 lb bomb could replace the 17500 lb Mark 36 bomb.
+One item in favor of continuing the program was that the 10000 lb bomb could replace the 17500 lb Mark 36 bomb.
 Another proposal was to delay the program and include a full-fuzing (FUFO) capability into the weapon that would allow for laydown delivery.
 However, in September 1958, the Radiation Laboratory and Sandia informed Field Command that to add FUFO to the weapon would require a completely new weapon, including nuclear testing.

 In November 1958 it was decided that the weapon would always be deployed in the parachute retarded condition, and thus an option selector switch was no longer needed.
 In December, Sandia raised issues with the safety of the weapon and proposed additional safing devices.
 This was provided with additional switches in the aircraft monitor station.
 In January 1959, the previous decision to only use parachute retarded fuzing was reversed and it was asked to reinstate the fuzing selector.

-Pilot production of the weapon was authorised in April 1959 and full production authorised in September 1959.
+Pilot production of the weapon was authorized in April 1959 and full production authorized in September 1959.
 Early production of the Mark 41 Mod 0 was achieved in September 1960 and production continued until June 1962.
 Approximately 500 bombs were produced.
 The weapon was replaced by the more versatile B53 bomb between November 1963 and July 1976.